slideloft/new-docs/glossary/accounts.md

 ## Account Creation

-A keypair alone doesn’t create an account: before an account exists on the ledger, it needs an XLM balance sufficient to meet the minimum network reserve.
+A keypair alone doesn’t create an account: before an account exists on the ledger, it needs an XBN balance sufficient to meet the minimum network reserve.
 The minimum reserve, which is determined by validator vote, is intended to disincentivize the creation of tons of unused accounts in order to prevent ledger spam and maintain the efficiency and scalability of the network.

 There is a specific operation, Create Account, which you use to make a payment to a valid public key that does not exist on the ledger, thereby creating the account.